telerik/document-processing-docs/libraries/radspreadstreamprocessing/model/cells.md

 ## ICellExporter Interface

-In **RadSpreadStreamProcessing**, a cell could be exported through the **ICellExporter** interface [API REF].
+In **RadSpreadStreamProcessing**, a cell could be exported through the [**ICellExporter** interface](docs.telerik.com/devtools/document-processing/api/html/T_Telerik_Documents_SpreadsheetStreaming_ICellExporter.htm).
 It defines several methods allowing you to set different values and formats to a cell.

 ## Using ICellExporter